Atlas-OS/docs/docs/getting-started/reverting-atlas.md

 ---
 title: Reverting Atlas
-description: How to revert Atlas and return to stock Windows
+description: How to uninstall AtlasOS
 icon: material/emoticon-cry
 ---

 # :material-emoticon-cry: Reverting Atlas

-As Atlas disables the 'Reset this PC' feature due to its unreliability and not being a true reinstall of Windows, some users get confused about how to uninstall Atlas.
+As Atlas disables the 'Reset this PC' feature due to its unreliability and not being a true reinstall of Windows, some users get confused about how to get back to stock Windows.

-This page details how to reinstall from Atlas to vanilla Windows.
+This page details how to reinstall from Atlas to stock Windows fully, which uninstalls Atlas.

 ## :material-handshake: Before uninstalling